MacoskoLab/pknn_repo/README.md

+# pKNN Model Training and Application

-# Repo housing code for running and training pKNN Models (Pairwise K Nearest Neighbor)
+This repository contains code for running and training pKNN (Pairwise K-Nearest Neighbor) models.

-Note: Code here is written around being runnable on Broad's interal compute cluster.
+**Note:** This code is specifically designed to be executed on the Broad Institute's internal compute cluster.

+## Overview

-The pKNN leverages pairwise differential expression results to make fine grained distinctions between similiar cell types.
+The pKNN approach uses pairwise differential expression results to enable fine-grained distinctions between similar cell types.
+This method is particularly effective in contexts where traditional classification approaches struggle to resolve subtle cellular differences.

-The preparation for using this approach consists of 3 steps:
-    1.)
-Identify pairwise markers
+## Workflow

+Using pKNN involves three main steps:

+1. **Identify Pairwise Markers**
+   Determine differential expression markers between each pair of cell types in the dataset.

+2. **Fit Pairwise Classifiers**
-    2.)
-Fit pairwise classifiers using these markers and reference 3.)
-Create subsampled reference
+   Train classifiers using the identified markers and reference data to distinguish between each pair of cell types.

-Code for running these steps are in the **create_models** folder and detailed in the **example_training_steps** notebook.
+3. **Create Subsampled Reference**
+   Generate a subsampled reference dataset tailored to improve performance and computational efficiency.

+## Code Structure

+- The **`create_models`** folder contains scripts for executing all three steps of the workflow.
+- Detailed usage examples and step-by-step instructions for training pKNN models are provided in the **`example_training_steps`** Jupyter notebook.

+## Getting Started

+Refer to the **`example_training_steps`** notebook to see how to prepare input data, train models, and generate the subsampled reference for your specific use case.